Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/07_SERVICES/CLOUD_STORAGE_INTEGRATION.md

 ## [FEATURE] Summary

 You now have a **production-ready cloud storage system** that:
-- [OK] Works with your existing storage architecture
+- ✓ Works with your existing storage architecture
-- [OK] Provides true cross-device backup
+- ✓ Provides true cross-device backup
-- [OK] Supports multiple save slots
+- ✓ Supports multiple save slots
-- [OK] Includes auto-sync capability
+- ✓ Includes auto-sync capability
-- [OK] Has a beautiful UI
+- ✓ Has a beautiful UI
-- [OK] Is fully documented
+- ✓ Is fully documented
-- [OK] Uses industry-standard infrastructure (Cloudflare)
+- ✓ Uses industry-standard infrastructure (Cloudflare)

 **Total Implementation**:
 - ~600 lines of Worker code